sayanee/books/_posts/2018-10-02-yoga-sutras.md

 ---
 layout: post
-title:  "The Yoga Sutras of Patanjali: Commentary on the Raja Yoga Sutras"
+title:  "The Yoga Sutras of Patanjali"
 authors: Sri Swami Satchidananda
+tags: [19, 17]
 ---

 Yoga as a physical practice is merely a means for meditation